-As set out above, the Company is currently updating its stand-alone ESG Report to align with Global Reporting Initiative (GRI) standards and ensure easy-to-read and insightful reporting of the ESG performance of the operations of the Company and its subsidiaries for the financial year ended 30 June 2021.
-The Company expects to release the initial updated version of this report in October 2021 and it will thereafter be updated and modified to take relevant developments into account.
-The Board is excited to provide this update, which will provide additional detail and insight beyond previous reporting, with the benefit of standardisation against the internationally accepted measures set out in GRI reporting.
-The Company is working with independent third party experts in developing and verifying this report and will ensure its release prior to the Company's 2021 AGM.
+As set out above, the Company is currently updating its stand-alone ESG Report to align with Global Reporting Initiative (GRI) standards and ensure easy-to-read and insightful reporting of the ESG performance of the operations of the Company and its subsidiaries for the financial year ended 30 June 2022.
+The Company expects to release its 2022 ESG Report in October 2022.
+Following a comprehensive update in 2021, the 2022 ESG Report will again be substantively reviewed and updated, and will provide additional detail and insight beyond previous reporting.
+The Company is again working with independent third party experts in developing and verifying this report and will ensure its release prior to the Company's 2022 AGM.
 The current ESG Report can be accessed under the 'Corporate Governance' tab at the Company's website; the updated version will also be available at that location.